colmap/pycolmap/README.md

 pip install pycolmap
 ```

 The wheels are automatically built and pushed to [pypi](https://pypi.org/project/pycolmap/) at each release.
+They are currently not built with CUDA support, which requires building from source (see below).

 ### Building from source